Cumberland House, Saskatchewan: Cumberland House Cree Nation

 The population of Cumberland House consists of mostly First Nations people, including Cree and Métis.
-Cumberland House was and is a Cree "n" dialect community, known in Cree as "Waskahikanihk".
+Cumberland House was and is a Cree "n" dialect community, known in Cree as "Wāskahikanihk".

-In March 2013, Cumberland House Cree Nation had a registered population of 1387 with 814 members living on-reserve or crown land and 573 members living off-reserve.
+In March 2013, Cumberland House Cree Nation had a registered population of 1,387 with 814 members living on-reserve or crown land and 573 members living off-reserve.
 The First Nation has territory at five locations and is governed by a Chief and four councillors.
 It is a member of the Prince Albert Grand Council.

 History

 Fur trade depot

 From its foundation in 1774, Cumberland House was one of the most important fur trade depots in Canada.
 To the east, the Saskatchewan River led to Lake Winnipeg and on to Montreal or Hudson Bay.
 To the west, the river led to the Rocky Mountains and a pass to Oregon Country.
-To the north, the Sturgeon-Weir River led to the Churchill River which led to the Methye Portage and the rich Athabasca Country to the northwest.
-During the construction of Cumberland House the traders were challenged by the inland location and their unfamiliarity with crafting canoes.
-During the completion of the community's construction the traders had developed the required travel proficiency.
+To the north, the Sturgeon-Weir River led to the Churchill River, which led to the Methye Portage and the rich Athabasca Country to the northwest.
+During the construction of Cumberland House, the traders were challenged by the inland location and their unfamiliarity with crafting canoes.
+During the completion of the community's construction, the traders had developed the required proficiency to travel.

-Cumberland House was used as a depot for east-bound furs and west-bound trade goods.
+Cumberland House was used as a depot for eastbound furs and westbound trade goods.
 It was also a depot for pemmican used to feed the voyageurs on their long journey to Lake Athabasca.
 Since it was in the forest belt, pemmican was brought downriver from the prairies or upriver from Lake Winnipeg.
 It was about 40 days' paddling time from the Hudson's Bay Company base at York Factory but nearly five months' journey from their competitor's base at Montreal.
 Cumberland House was located on a strip of land between the Saskatchewan to the south and Cumberland Lake to the north.
 The lake drained into the river a mile or so to the west.
-Today the strip is wider because of changes in the lake level.
+Today, the strip is wider because of changes in the lake level.